The Awakening Collective

 2. Saṅkhāra (Volitional Formations / Mental Fabrications)

 Saṅkhāra refers to the mental formations that arise due to ignorance.
 Although there isn't actually any self or agent that controls experience, mental formations make it appear that there is.
-For example, as I talk about in my book, The Four Stages of Enlightenment, psychological experiences play out in a predictable way:

 3. Viññāṇa (Consciousness)